 CASE SUMMARY

-On March 9, 2022 a group of Louisiana voters filed a lawsuit against Louisiana's Secretary of State challenging the state's lack of a new congressional redistricting plan as violating various provisions of the U.S. and Louisiana Constitutions.
-First, plaintiffs allege the state's congressional redistricting plan from the previous decade has since become unconstitutionally malapportioned due to population shifts in violation of the one person, one vote requirement under Article I, Section 2 of the U.S. Constitution.
-Next, plaintiffs allege due to an impasse between Louisiana's state legislature and governor, the state will be unable to enact a new, properly apportioned congressional plan in time for the 2022 elections, thereby impeding candidates' abilities to run for political office and voters' abilities to support and organize for their preferred candidates in violation of their freedom of association under Article I, Sections 7 and 9 of the Louisiana Constitution.
-They are seeking a judicial declaration that the state's current configuration of congressional districts violates the U.S. and Louisiana Constitutions, an injunction barring the defendant from using the plan in future elections, and a court order establishing a schedule for the state to adopt and implement a new, properly apportioned congressional plan for use in the 2022 elections or the court in event the state fails to do so in a timely manner.
+On March 9, 2022, a group of Louisiana voters filed a lawsuit against Louisiana’s Secretary of State challenging the state’s congressional redistricting plan, which was enacted the prior decade, as unconstitutionally malapportioned in violation of the one person, one vote requirement under Article I, § 2 of the U.S. Constitution.
+Plaintiffs also alleged the Governor and state legislature would be unable to enact a new plan in time for the 2022 elections, thereby impeding candidates’ abilities to run for office and voters’ freedom of association under the Louisiana Constitution.
+They sought a judicial declaration that the congressional plan was unconstitutional, an injunction barring its use in future elections, and an order setting a schedule for the state to adopt and implement a new plan or for the court to do so if the state failed to.

 Similar Case: Louisiana State Conf. of the NAACP v.
 Ardoin